MICA Study Abroad Quick Facts for Parents

 The safety of students while studying abroad is MICA's top priority.
 MICA follows safety and security information from the U.S. State Department and makes decisions accordingly.
 It is still important for families to understand that there are risks associated with travel; consequently, they should plan accordingly by purchasing appropriate health insurance coverage and researching the health and safety of the host country.

 After notice of admission, please encourage your student to carefully research medical needs and resources in the host country.
 Also, be sure that your student fully understands the insurance coverage that he/she will have while abroad.
-If your student has a health condition or other circumstances that may require special attention, the student is responsible for making this known to MICA's Office of International Affairs before going abroad.
+If your student has a health condition or other circumstances that may require special attention, the student is responsible for making this known to MICA's Office of International Education before going abroad.
 Health services and accommodations vary widely in different parts of the world, and the types of care and services to which we are accustomed in the U.S. may be limited, very different, or unavailable abroad.
-If your student has medical needs or requires accommodations for a disability, please encourage your student to notify International Affairs well in advance of departure to allow sufficient time to determine whether specific health services or accommodations are available at a given site and, if so, how they are accessed.
+If your student has medical needs or requires accommodations for a disability, please encourage your student to notify International Education well in advance of departure to allow sufficient time to determine whether specific health services or accommodations are available at a given site and, if so, how they are accessed.

 Students must take a minimum of 12 MICA credits while abroad.
 They cannot take more than 19.5 MICA credits or they will have to pay for the additional credits.
 On the SACI program, students cannot take more than 15 credits or they will have to pay SACI's tuition for the additional credits.
 If a student falls below 12 MICA credits, this will affect his/her scholarships and financial aid.

 Your understanding, support, and encouragement will be important at critical times during your student's semester abroad.
 For example, in the initial weeks of the semester abroad your student is likely to be intensely focused on orientation activities, scheduling classes, and learning his or her way around town and within a new academic system.
 This initial phase of the semester abroad period is a time when significant adjustment takes place - and for many students all of the changes and newness can initially be unsettling.
 However, it is important to keep in mind during this phase that, frequently, a scenario that may be relayed by a student as an emergency will quickly sort itself out.
-Please realize that homesickness and culture shock do not necessarily indicate a serious psychological problem in your student or any shortcoming on the part of the administrative staff abroad.
+Please realize that homesickness and culture shock are natural responses to transition and do not necessarily indicate a serious psychological problem in your student or any shortcoming on the part of the administrative staff abroad.
 Please support our efforts to encourage your student to problem-solve independently and to approach the appropriate faculty or staff member at the host institution with any issues and concerns that might arise.
 Learning to address and resolve problems locally and independently is a very important indicator of a successful living and learning experience abroad and will result in the most significant personal learning and development.
 Most students rebound quickly from a phase of difficult adjustment, and actively engaging in and pursuing new activities and friendships abroad is often the most effective remedy.
-Still, please do not hesitate to contact the International Affairs office at MICA if you wish to discuss any concerns.
+Still, please do not hesitate to contact the International Education office at MICA if you wish to discuss any concerns.

 Visiting your Student